-Health policy under the coalition government: A mid-term assessment
+Health policy under the coalition government

 Written halfway through the 2010–2014 parliament, this review considers how the NHS is performing under the coalition government, following on from The King’s Fund’s major review of NHS performance from 1997 to 2010.